belle2/basf2/svd/doc/index.rst

 SVD
 ===

-The Silicon Strip Detector (SVD) contributes to tracking and particle identification (PID).
+The Silicon Vertex Detector (SVD) contributes to tracking and particle identification (PID).
 In particular, SVD reconstruction provides the position, charge and time of the 1-D hit (**cluster**) on each sensor side.
 The charge is used for :math:`\frac{dE}{dx}` PID, while the combination of clusters on the two sides of the sensor provides the 3-D position of the hits that are used for the tracking pattern recognition and track fit.

 SVD raw data consists of: